qkfang/legoai.web/blog/2025-01-30-github-copilot-workshop-sydney.md

 After a full day of workshops, labs, presentations, and hackathons, we wrapped up with drinks 🍹 and great conversations.
 To top it off, I even scored a free mini gin bottle - winner!
 (I will drink responsibly).
 Fantastic having you around, I-van, Ahmed, Rakesh & Peachy!
 Sorry Ross, you have missed it.

 🙌 Huge thanks to everyone who joined and made it an awesome day.
-Cheers to more opportunities to learn and use hashtag#AI to make our hashtag#developer lives more fun and hashtag#productive!
+Cheers to more opportunities to learn and use AI to make our developer lives more fun and productive!